rbwartlom/ai-cheatsheet-creator/README.md

 # Cheatsheet creator project
 This is a fairly simple cheatsheet creator which can parse the most important information from a (long) lecture handout using an LLM.
-The generated markdown has LaTeX formulas embedded in `$`s (compatible with the vscode viewer)
+The generated markdown has LaTeX formulas embedded in `$`s (compatible with the vscode markdown viewer)

+View the app at https://ai-cheatsheets.streamlit.app/

 The processing is done asynchronously using batches of pages (the batch size can be configured through `main.py`).
 This slightly favors execution speed over quality, since the llm is not passed context what was on the previous batch of pages.